BlueStaxks/Linear_Algebra_Matrix/Key_Reconstruction Explain.md

 ### SUMMARY

-In summary, the protocol works by embedding a polynomial structure into the share vectors and then using null space analysis to pinpoint valid shares.
-The Gaussian elimination process in the extended matrix naturally cancels out contributions from valid shares (if enough exist), whereas fake shares, being random, cannot be similarly eliminated.
-Thus, only when there are at least t+1 valid shares does the null space become non-trivial, allowing for successful reconstruction of the secret key K. Failure under correct protocol execution can occur only when the minimum threshold of t+1 valid shares is not reached or in exceedingly rare cases when a fake share randomly mimics a valid one.
+In summary, the protocol functions by embedding a polynomial structure into the share vectors and then using null space analysis to identify the valid shares among all received shares.
+The extended matrix is constructed so that, after applying ideal elimination, the structured (valid) share vectors naturally cancel out—producing a zero block in their corresponding portion—while the random fake share vectors do not.
+Consequently, only when there are at least t+1 valid share vectors does the null space become non-trivial, allowing for successful reconstruction of the secret key K.